 - support/translate i18n requests;

 - use the custom template to display the widget.
-This should be included in the active theme folder.

 How to contribute

 We’ve built Toplytics to make our lives easier and we’re happy to do that for other developers and site owners, too.
 We’d really appreciate it if you could contribute with code, tests, documentation or just share your experience with Toplytics.